The Belko Experiment: Production

 James Gunn began writing the film around 2007, after waking up from a dream of an office building being enclosed in metal walls and hearing a voice instruct employees to kill each other.
 The film was greenlit soon thereafter, and plans were made for it to be filmed in São Paulo, Brazil, with Gunn directing.
 However, Gunn turned down the opportunity, owing to getting a divorce around the same time.
 Gunn later said, "I just wanted to be around my friends and family.
 I didn't want to go shoot this thing that was about people who loved and cared about each other being forced into killing each other.
 It just didn't seem to be the way I wanted to spend the next few months of my life.
 So I backed out of it."
-Gunn moved on to other projects, including the 2010 film Super, and had "kind of forgotten about it" until he received a call from Jon Glickman at MGM asking if he would still be interested in making it.
-Gunn did not have time to direct the film himself, due to his work on Guardians of the Galaxy, but he agreed to produce it, provided that he was given full creative control.
+Gunn moved on to other projects, including Super (2010), and had "kind of forgotten about it" until he received a call from Jon Glickman at MGM asking if he would still be interested in making it.
+Gunn did not have time to direct the film himself, due to his work on Guardians of the Galaxy (2014) and Guardians of the Galaxy Vol. 2 (2017), but he agreed to produce it, provided that he was given full creative control.

 Much of the cast was announced in May 2015, including John Gallagher Jr., Tony Goldwyn, and Melonie Diaz.
 More joined the cast in June, including David Del Rio, Stephen Blackehart, Josh Brener, and Rusty Schwimmer.
 Principal photography on the film began on June 1, 2015, in Bogotá, Colombia. and concluded on July 12, 2015.

 Release

-The film had its world premiere at the Toronto International Film Festival on September 10, 2016.
-Shortly after, Blumhouse Tilt and Orion Pictures acquired U.S distribution rights to the film, and set it for a March 17, 2017, release.
+The film premiered at the TIFF on September 10, 2016.
+Shortly after, Blumhouse Tilt and Orion Pictures acquired U.S. distribution rights to the film, and set it for a March 17, 2017, release.
 It was released to UK theaters on April 15, 2017.